cortabear/strategy__golden-cross/README.md

 **pseudo-code**
 > IF the simple moving average (SMA) of the 'investment' in a 10 period timespan just moved up and crossed over the simple moving average (SMA) of the 20 period timespan THEN BUY the 'investment'.
 Set a stop loss at 10% loss and a profit target of 20%.

+> IF a profit target order is generated in addition to a stop loss order, they are submitted as OCO (one cancels other).

 ## Table Of Conents
 1. [Getting Started](#getting-started)